 When you’re laid off, is there anything worse than the feeling that nothing is in your control anymore?
 Over at U.S. News and World Report today (hey, I write a weekly column there now!), I talk about the five actions you can take to help you regain control, move on with your life and find a new job.
 Just in case you were thinking of climbing back into your bed permanently.
 Read it here.

-Education Finding a job Generation Y
+Category: Finding a job

 Student debt is being compared to the housing crisis.
 Catastrophe?
 Imminent.
 We’re thrusting our kids into vast amounts of financial turmoil, and for what?
 Disaster.
 And while that may be true (education does need a transformation), debt is not the main issue on a young person’s mind.